oitzujoey/duck-lisp/README.md

 * UTF-8 compatible
 * C FFI
 * Split compiler and VM
+* Compilation with the C standard library is optional
 * Tested on x64 (Linux) and ARM (Linux)
 * A simplified VM has been used on an ATmega328P, and the full VM runs on an LPC1769.

 ### Planned features

-* Independent of the standard library
 * Independent of OS

 ### Quirks